hsetiawan/MessageAkoh/README.md

             'pass' => 'YOURPASSDB',
         ],

-Replace all settings parameter.
+Replace all settings parameter to correct your database connection setting .

-## Running the Application
+## Running the Application ##
 if you already clone this project, and finish to set up the database. you can run these commands